 Washington University will directly use the solar-generated electricity at each installation site, reducing the amount of energy each building will draw from the grid.

-With current solar technology, the maximum on-site solar energy production for a densely located major teaching, research and patient care institution, like Washington University, assuming the the current level of energy use, may be less than 10%.
+With current solar technology, the maximum on-site solar energy production for a densely located major teaching, research and patient care institution, like Washington University, may be less than 10%, assuming the current level of energy use.
 In addition to adding more solar panels, the percentage of energy provided by solar can increase through reducing overall energy use through energy conservation projects.
-Washington University has a long track record and aggressive plan for reducing energy consumption through projects such as lighting retrofits, replacing old boilers and chillers with state-of-the art equipment, optimizing operations, and engaging our community members to adopt energy conserving behaviors.
-Energy is not an all-or-none proposition.
-Grid electricity in Missouri and throughout the US is created through a mixture of sources, including coal combustion, natural gas combustion, nuclear, wind, hydroelectric, and solar.
+Washington University has a long track record and aggressive plan for reducing energy consumption through projects such as lighting retrofits, replacing old boilers and chillers with state-of-the art equipment, optimizing operations and engaging our community members to adopt energy conserving behaviors.
+Energy is not an all-or-nothing proposition.
+Grid electricity in Missouri and throughout the US is created through a mixture of sources, including coal combustion, natural gas combustion, nuclear, wind, hydroelectric and solar.
 Increases in both customer-owned and utility-owned renewable energy systems will result in decreased emissions of greenhouse gases and other pollutants.

 How were the sites selected?

 A series of factors were evaluated during the site selection process including roof size, roof age, shading and building energy usage.
 One of the required factors was the presence of a dedicated utility account.
 A key piece of the project financing, the solar rebate administered by the electrical utility Ameren Missouri, was tied to each utility account and limited to $50,000 per account regardless of whether the account serves a single home, a small business or a campus.
 The Danforth Campus, consisting of over 60 major buildings, is serviced by a single Ameren account, significantly limiting the opportunity for inclusion of Danforth sites.
 Similar limitations applied at the School of Medicine.

 Why are the projects in increments of 25 kilowatts?